MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

 ### Scenario 1: Suggest New Contact

 When you enter a description such as "Let me introduce you to *Name*" on a note and save.
-The notes analysis automatically analyzes the text and when you select the highlighted text, a suggestion to create a contact for the name is displayed.
+The notes analysis automatically analyzes and highlights the text.
+When you select the highlighted text, a suggestion to create a contact for the name is displayed.

 ### Scenario 2: Suggest Task Creation